 Education, Training and Professional Development

-The Department of Equity and Inclusive Communities (EIC) provides education, training and professional development for the entire Carleton community on the best practices to instill respect for and compliance with human rights in all facets of university operations and governance.
+Equity and Inclusive Communities (EIC) provides education, training and professional development for the entire Carleton community on the best practices to instill respect for and compliance with human rights in all facets of university operations and governance.

 Attention to human rights at the university minimizes the human, financial and reputational costs arising from their non-observance.